stenevang/make_help_menu/README.md

 # make_help_menu

 This is a single R function in a file named make_help_menu.R that you can copy and include into any R package you are contributing to.
-The function was an idea by Theodor Stenevang Klemming in 2017 who also wrote version published here on github.com/stenevang/make_help_menu/
+The function was an idea by Theodor Stenevang Klemming in 2017 who also wrote the version published here on https://github.com/stenevang/make_help_menu/

 ### Result